 Xerte is a tool for creating accessible, multi-media, interactive resources (sometimes called ‘learning objects’) for teaching and learning.
 These resources are built and accessed using a web browser.
 A resource may act as a mini-website, structured to take your learners through text and video content, with interactive elements to embed learning – or it may be an automatically marked assessment with a wide range of question types.
 Xerte is very flexible.

 Learning objects are made by populating template pages with content and interactions via a web form.
 See an example of all the different page types available in Xerte.

 Xerte is great for creating small blocks of learning.
 It could be used to help learners with threshold concepts in your course, to teach something students always find difficult, or to help them with something you find yourself teaching over and over again.

 There is no need to install any additional software on your computer.
-The learning objects can used on all devices, including smartphones, tablets and desktop computers.
+The learning objects can be used on all devices, including smartphones, tablets and desktop computers.